Klara continuo

-Klara Continuo (stylized as Klara continuo) is a Flemish digital radio station that broadcasts classical music.
-It's just like the traditional channel Klara, a public station that is mainly financed by the Flemish government.
+Klara Continuo (stylized as Klara continuo) is a Flemish digital radio station that broadcasts classical music alongside the traditional channel Klara.
+Both are public stations mainly financed by the Flemish government.

-It is one of the digital radio networks of the VRT.
+It is available as a digital radio stream from Vlaamse Radio- en Televisieomroeporganisatie (VRT).

 History

 Klara Continuo was launched on Sunday, February 29, 2004 as the successor to the mainly experimental channel DAB Classic, then the first digital radio network of the VRT.

-Until the middle of 2006 Klara Continuo broadcast from 7 AM until midnight.
-From midnight until 7 AM, Klara Continuo broadcast Klara.
+Until mid-2006, Klara Continuo broadcast from 7 am to midnight, and from midnight to 7 am Klara Continuo broadcast Klara programming.

-Later Klara Continuo began broadcasting 24x7, while.
-Klara broadcast Klara Continuo's programming from midnight until 7 AM.
+Later, Klara Continuo began broadcasting 24/7, while Klara broadcast Klara Continuo's programming from midnight until 7 am.

 The station can be accessed via the digital television package of VRT or over the internet.

 Frank Deleu is responsible for station management.

 Programming

 Software composes the playlists based on Klara's music database.
 Each piece has multiple parameters, and the filters assess these parameters to make playlists.

 No two pieces of the same genre play in succession (e.g., no two pieces of piano or guitar music).
-At least one hour separates works by the same composer, no vocal works are placed after each other and "difficult" tracks are not programmed.
+At least one hour separates works by the same composer, no vocal works are placed after each other, and "difficult" tracks are not programmed.